otp-demo/otp-gitops-apps/clusters/cluster-services/vault/README.md

 }

 ```
+## Unsealing
+**Currently this process is not automated**

 The vault will be initalised in a sealed state, **each** node needs to be unsealed for it to join the cluster.
-The unseal keys are used for this purpose.
-You can unseal the other vaults from the same pod its not necessary to change.
+The unseal keys generated in the inialisation are used for this purpose.

+The following command is used to unseal, its is being issued from within a Vault pod.
+After issuing the command you will be prompted for an unseal key, you can chose any one of the 5 keys generated.
 This will need to be performed 3 times, each time using a different unseal key.

-**Currently this process is not automated.**
+You can unseal the other vaults from the same pod its not necessary to change pods or clusters.

 ```
-exec vault-0 -n vault -- vault operator unseal -address https://vault-2.azure0.vault-internal.vault.svc.clusterset.local:8200 -ca-path /etc/vault-tls/ca.crt
+vault operator unseal -address https://vault-2.azure0.vault-internal.vault.svc.clusterset.local:8200 -ca-path /etc/vault-tls/ca.crt
 ```

+Background information on vaults sealing and unsealing https://www.vaultproject.io/docs/concepts/seal

+## Cluster Health
-Finally you can check the status of the cluster using;
+To check the status of the cluster use the following

 ```
-exec vault-0 -n vault -- vault operator raft list-peers -address https://vault-0.aws1.vault-internal.vault.svc.clusterset.local:8200 -ca-path /etc/vault-tls/ca.crt
+vault operator raft list-peers -address https://vault-0.aws1.vault-internal.vault.svc.clusterset.local:8200 -ca-path /etc/vault-tls/ca.crt
 Node              Address                                                          State       Voter
 ----              -------                                                          -----       -----
 vault-0-aws0      vault-0.aws0.vault-internal.vault.svc.clusterset.local:8201      leader      true